pranavpandey/dynamic-engine/README.md

     ...

     /**
-     * On initialize the service so that we can get the current
+     * Called on initialize the service so that we can get the
-     * charging, headset and dock state.
+     * current charging, headset and dock state.
      *
-     * @param isCharging {@code true} if the device is charging or connected
+     * @param charging {@code true} if the device is charging
-     *                   to a power source.
+     *                 or connected to a power source.
-     * @param isHeadset {@code true} if the device is connected to a headset
+     * @param headset {@code true} if the device is connected to
-     *                  or a audio output device.
+     *                a headset or a audio output device.
-     * @param isDocked {@code true} if the device is docked.
+     * @param docked {@code true} if the device is docked.
      */
     @Override
-    public void onInitialize(isCharging, isHeadset, isDocked) {
+    public void onInitialize(charging, headset, docked) {
+        // TODO: Do any work here.
     }

     /**
-     * On call state changed.
-Either on call or the device is idle.
+     * Called on call state changed.
+Either on call or the device
+     * is idle.
      *
-     * @param isCall {@code true} if the device is on call.
-Either ringing
+     * @param call {@code true} if the device is on call.
-     *               or answered.
+     *             Either ringing or answered.
      */
     @Override
-    public void onCallStateChange(isCall) {
+    public void onCallStateChange(call) {
+        // TODO: Do any work here.
     }

     /**
-     * On lock state changed.
-Either the device is in the locked or unlocked
+     * Called on lock state changed.
+Either the device is in the
-     * state independent of the PIN, password or any other security lock.
+     * locked or unlocked state independent of the PIN, password
+     * or any other security lock.
      *
-     * @param isLocked {@code true} if the device is in the locked state or
+     * @param locked {@code true} if the device is in the locked
-     *                  the lock screen is shown.
+     *               state or the lock screen is shown.
      */
     @Override
-    public void onLockStateChange(isLocked) {
+    public void onLockStateChange(locked) {
+        // TODO: Do any work here.
     }

     /**
-     * On headset state changed.
-Either the device is connected to a audio
+     * Called on headset state changed.
+Either the device is
-     * output device or volume is routed through the internal speaker.
+     * connected to a audio output device or volume is routed
+     * through the internal speaker.
      *
-     * @param isConnected {@code true} if the device is connected to a headset
+     * @param connected {@code true} if the device is connected to
-     *                    or a audio output device.
+     *                  a headset or a audio output device.
      */
     @Override
-    public void onHeadsetStateChange(isConnected) {
+    public void onHeadsetStateChange(connected) {
+        // TODO: Do any work here.
     }

     /**
-     * On charging state changed.
-Either the device is connected to a power
+     * Called on charging state changed.
+Either the device
-     * source using the battery.
+     * is connected to a power source using the battery.
      *
-     * @param isCharging {@code true} if the device is charging or connected
+     * @param charging {@code true} if the device is charging
-     *                   to a power source.
+     *                 or connected to a power source.
      */
     @Override
-    public void onChargingStateChange(isCharging) {
+    public void onChargingStateChange(charging) {
+        // TODO: Do any work here.
     }

     /**
-     * On dock state changed.
-Either the device is docked or not.
+     * Called on dock state changed.
+Either the device is docked
+     * or not.
      *
-     * @param isDocked {@code true} if the device is docked.
+     * @param docked {@code true} if the device is docked.
      */
     @Override
-    public void onDockStateChange(isDocked) {
+    public void onDockStateChange(docked) {
+        // TODO: Do any work here.
     }

     ...